adacahq/radio-buttons/README.md

 # Radio Buttons

-Create an interactive and dynamic HTML form using radio buttons using JavaScript*** that will render multiple groups of radio buttons.
+Create an interactive and dynamic HTML form in JavaScript***.
+The form should render multiple groups of radio buttons.

-Add a submit button at the bottom that is only enabled when an option from all groups has been selected.
+Add a submit button at the bottom that is only enabled when a valid option from all groups has been selected.

 _***You are welcome to solve the problem using vanilla ES5/6/7, TypeScript, React, Vue or Angular.
 Feel free to use your own tools or libraries that you like._

-They should be dynamically rendered based on the following data structure:
+The radio-button groups should be dynamically rendered based on the following data structure:

 ```javascript
 [